ciao-lang/ciao_playground/examples/splash_ald.md

 Some things to try in the **editor/playground**:

   - Edit the markdown source and hit the `Load ⏵` button.
+  - Click on the arrows button to toggle presentation mode and see just the document.
+    You can go back to the editor clicking on the pencil in the top right.
   - Use the `Share!` button to generate a URL for the document that you can send, publish, etc.
-  - `Save` the document source to rour computer and `Open` it at any other time.
+  - `Save` the document source to your computer and `Open` it at any other time.
   - Select `More...`, `Toggle on-the-fly` to see the document change as the markdown is changed.
-  - Select `More...`, `Toggle presentation mode` to see just the document.
-    You can go back to the editor clicking on the pencil in the top right.

 You can save the document source with the 'Save' button and upload it at any other time.